ArrogantGao/ArrogantGao.github.io/blogs/treewidth.md

 All the nodes of the tree are called **tree bags**, and the intersection of two bags is called a **separator**.
 The width of a tree decomposition is the size of the largest bag minus one, thus the width of the example above is $2$.
 Clearly, one graph can have multiple tree decompositions, and the **tree width** of a graph is the minimum width of all possible tree decompositions.
-For weighted graphs, we define the width as sum of weights of the vertices in the bags minus one.
+For graphs with weights on vertices, we define the width as sum of weights of the vertices in the bags minus one.

 ### From Tree Decomposition to Contraction Order